ruby/irb/README.md

   workspaces     Show workspaces.
-  pushws         Push an object to the workspace stack. popws          Pop a workspace from the workspace stack.
+  pushws         Push an object to the workspace stack. popws          Pop a workspace from the workspace stack. cd             Move into the given object or leave the current context.

 Multi-irb (DEPRECATED)
   irb            Start a child IRB.